Shemnei/punktf/guide/src/chapter/reference_guide/concepts/dotfile/template.md

 In between the `if` and `fi` block can be zero or multiple `elif` blocks with a final optional `else` block.
 Each if related block must be prefixed with `{{@` and end with `}}`.

-Currently the only supported if syntax is:
+Currently, the only supported if syntax is:

 - Check if the value of a variable is (not) equal to the literal given: `{{VAR}} (==|!=) "LITERAL"`
 - Check if a value for a variable (not) exists: `(!){{VAR}}`